yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 The method is not used for normal assignments, but can be explicitly used in situations where the performance of the assignment is significant and would be improved by using the more efficient implementation, if one is defined.
+The implementation can be made more efficient because `clone_from` takes ownership of the object to which the values are being assigned, and so can do things like reuse memory to avoid allocations.

 ```rust
 fn go(x: &Vec<u32>) {